Vishnu: The Divine Preserver of the Hindu Universe

 Divine Functions

-- Preservation of the cosmic order (dharma, or moral and cosmic duty).
+- Preservation of cosmic order (dharma, or moral and cosmic duty).

-- Maintaining the balance between the forces of good and evil.
+- Maintenance of balance between the forces of good and evil.

-- Sustaining the universe during the cycles of existence.
+- Sustaining the universe during cycles of existence.

 Sacred Texts